gemini3d/gemini3d/README.md

 ## Loading and plotting output

 MATLAB is required to load the output file via scripts in the ./vis directory (these scripts generally work on both 2D and 3D simulation results).
-GNU Octave is not reliable at plotting for any program, and might not work.
+GNU Octave is not reliable at plotting in general, and might crash or make wierd looking plots.
 The results for an entire simulation can be plotted using [plotall.m](./vis/plotall.m)

 ```matlab